drewschield/male-biased_mutation_crotalus/README.md

 #### Filter masked gene bases using `bcftools`

 Again, this is a totally needless step if you mask genes and repeats at the same time.
-If you're smarter than me and do so, just adding `FILTER="GENE"` to the `bcftools filter` -e flag will do the trick.
+If you're smarter than me and do so, adding `|| FILTER="GENE"` to the `bcftools filter` "-e" flag will do the trick.

 ```
 bcftools filter --threads 24 -e 'FILTER="GENE"' --set-GTs . -O z -o ./vcf/pilot_analysis_v2.male.mask.HardFilter.intergenic.filter.vcf.gz ./vcf/pilot_analysis_v2.male.mask.HardFilter.intergenic.vcf.gz